influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/administration/cluster-commands.md

 > **Note:** The existing cluster must contain no data in the databases affected by the restore.

-Restore supports both full backups and incremental backups; the syntax for a restore differs depending on the backup type.
+Restore supports both full, incremental, and metadata-only backups.
+The syntax for restoring full backups differs from the syntax for restoring incremental and metadata-only backups.

 #### Syntax